DhairyaSethi/hack-discordbot/README.md

 ```
 Configure your config.json/oauth.json file inside the shell session.
 See below for more details.

-Build and Run your local image using `docker-compose up`
+Build and Run your local image using `docker build -t hack .`

 ### Configuration
 - Your database looks something like this: